CalebHicks1/AutoSnakeGame/README.md

 TO PLAY:

-On Linux, activate snake-env with.
+On Linux, activate snake-env with:

 $source snake-env/bin/activate